couple driving in a car

 • Roadside assistance coverage: Reimburses the cost of emergency aid should you become stranded on the road.
 It covers things like towing, locksmith fees, flat repairs and more.

-• Auto glass and windshield repair or replacement: Covers damage to headlights, taillights, and car windows.
+• Auto glass and windshield repair or replacement: Covers damage to glass used in headlights, taillights, and car windows.

 • Coverage for ridesharing: If you use your car as a source of income, you’ll likely need a commercial or business insurance policy to cover your insurance while ridesharing.
 Some states require insurance companies to offer options for this situation.
 If you use your personal vehicle as a rideshare car, discuss options with your insurance agent.